breda/zsh-ssh-quickconnect/README.md

 ```

 But because I name the DNS entries differently I can't be bothered to remember them all, so this utility function grabs all defined `Host`s from my SSH config,
-expands any entries containing globs with I have on my known_hosts file and displays a nice list to choose from.
+expands any entries containing globs with what I have in my known_hosts file and displays a nice list to choose from.
 Making it easier and faster to SSH into a target box.